 Myth # 1 We have no reports of this kind of activity in our facility, so we don't have this problem.
-Reality: y: Virtually no public or private institution has escaped this problem - churches, schools, the military, Congress, even our families.
+Reality: Virtually no public or private institution has escaped this problem - churches, schools, the military, Congress, even our families.
 If an agency has no reports of these types of allegations, it means one thing - that there are no reports.
 It does NOT mean that this behavior is not taking place.
 It only means that there are significant barriers for both employees and inmates when it comes to reporting.
 Myth # 2 It is not as much of a problem when inmates consent to these relationships with staff.
-Reality: The courts have made it clear - there is no such thing as "consensual sex" with staff in a custodial environment.
-All 50 states have laws making staff sexual misconduct with inmates a felony punishable by prison terms.
+Reality: The courts have made it clear - there is no such thing as "consensual sex" with staff in a custodial environment All 50 states have laws making staff sexual misconduct with inmates a felony punishable by prison terms.
 No state has allowed consent as a defense to these acts with staff.
 The basic principles of the imbalance of power place the responsibility for refraining from this behavior squarely on the shoulders of those who have authority over the custody of inmates.

-Myth # 3 th Employees are very clear about their professional boundaries.
+Myth # 3 Employees are very clear about their professional boundaries.
 Reality: Research has shown that one person's definition of professional boundaries can be completely different than another's.
 There is a clear gap between what employees understand about their professional boundaries, and what management expects.
-Many employees are unclear about the proper way to respond to situations involving inmates, even when it comes to simple every day conversations.
-It is imperative that training cover this area on an ongoing basis, so that employees develop the interpersonal skills necessary to handle the challenging inmate population.

-Myth # 4 It is the rookie employee who is most likely to get involved with misconduct.
-Reality: Statistics have shown that is the experienced employee, who has many years on the job, who is most likely to be involved in misconduct.
+Many employees are unclear about the proper way to respond to situations involvi inmates, even when it comes to simple every day conversations.
+It is imperative that training cover this area or an ongoing basis, so that employees develop the interpersonal skills necessary to handle the challenging inmate population.
+Marth This the weaking ampleyes who is most likely to got involved with missenduct Myth # 4 It is the rookie employee who is most likely to get involved with misconduct.
+Reality: Statistics have shown that is the experienced employee, who has many years on the job, who is most likely to linvolved in misconduct.
 These employees have a false sense of confidence about handling situations with inmates, and have become comfortable in their jobs.
-The conduct is often unchallenged by peers and supervisors.
+The conduct is often unchallenged by peers and

-Myth # 5 Reality: Inmate manipulation is a reality.
+Myth # 5 The real victims of incidents of staff sexual abuse are the employees who are manipulated by the inmates.
+Reality: Inmate manipulation is a reality.
 In most cases, finding ways to manipulate their situation has become a routine for inmates.
 The fact is, it not the action of the inmate that carries consequences - it the response by the employee that determines whether the manipulation is successful or not.
 It is our professional responsibility to respond in such a way that we do not succumb to attempts at manipulation.
 If we follow policy and procedure, if we know the rules, if we understand and maintain our professional boundaries, we cannot be manipulated.